jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 This reminds me of something I once witnessed in a gym.
 Two different boxing clubs had come together to spar.
 There was some trash talk that was on the verge of escalating to an all-out brawl between the two groups until one of the coaches interfered and shouted:

 ***"You do this shit on the street, and they'll put you away.
-But if you do it in the ring, they'll cheer for you and pay your bills\!"***
+But if you do it in the ring, they'll cheer for you and pay your bills!"***

 In non-combat sports, fighting is against the rules.
 Although the penalties vary in severity from sport to sport, fighting is forbidden in any sport not conducted in the ring or octagon.
 However, MMA and boxing not only allow fighting, but fighting is also how the score is kept and victory is decided.